 (6) Stricter management of artist studios and agencies.
 Moreover, agencies are given the additional responsibility to manage official fan groups and sites.
 Aside from being held accountable for the verification of these accounts, they are also tasked in cleaning up fan groups who are out of line or who violate the rules.

-Following the CAC’s announcement, Weibo announced they will be yanking their Celebrity Rankings and Super Topics.
+Following the CAC’s announcement, Weibo announced they will be yanking their Celebrity and Super Topics rankings.
 Likewise, ranking sites like Vlinkage, Powerstar, Datawin and Xunyi have all followed suit.

 What Happens Now to YXH Accounts?